bizzabo/play-json-extensions/README.md

 ### experimental features (will change)

 #### automatic formatting of sealed traits, delegating to formatters of the subclasses
-#### uses orElse of subclass Reads, careful in case of ambiguities of field-class correspondances
+#### formatSealed uses orElse of subclass Reads, careful in case of ambiguities of field-class correspondances
     sealed trait SomeAdt
     case object A extends SomeAdt
     final case class X(i: Int, s: String) extends SomeAdt